CabinDAO/Passports/README.md

 1. Install dependencies with `npm install`
 1. Run a local blockchain with `npm run dev`
 1. Notice that a bunch of accounts with addresses were printed.
 Copy the private key of one of them.
 1. Create a local `packages/contracts/.env` file and add `PRIVATE_KEY=0x12341234` to the top of the file.
-Replace `0x12341234` with the private key that you pasted.
+Replace `0x12341234` with the private key that you copied.
 1. Open another terminal tab and build the contracts with `npm run build`
 1. Deploy the newly build contracts to your local network with `npm run migrate:local`.
 1. Navigate to the `packages/app` directory.
 1. Create another `.env` file at `packages/app/.env`.
-Reach out to a current contributor for the enviroment variable values to be able to access firebase.
+Add all of the environment variables that were shared with you on lastpass.
 1. Run the webapp locally by running `npm run dev` from the `packages/app` directory.
 1. Once on the browser, add the new network to your wallet.
 In Metamask, you could do this by going to Settings > Networks > Add Network and fill out the following data:
    - Network Name: Localhost